Irish dance: History

 By the 1760s, the distinctive hornpipe rhythm of the Irish dance tradition had developed, and with the introduction of the fiddle to Ireland from the European continent, a new class of "dancing master" began to emerge.
+Reference to the Irish fiddle can also be found in John Dunton's Teague Land: or A Merry Ramble to the Wild Irish (1698) he says “on Sundays and Holydays, all the people resorted with the piper and fiddler to the village green, suggesting the fiddle was introduced to Ireland much earlier then 1760.

 The dancing traditions of Ireland probably grew in association with traditional Irish music.
 Although its origins are unclear, it was possibly later influenced by dance forms from the Continent, such as the Quadrille.
 Travelling dancing masters taught across Ireland as late as the 18th and early 19th centuries.
 Because local venues were usually small, dances were often demonstrated on tabletops, or even the tops of barrels.
-As a result, these early styles are characterized by the arms held rigidly at the sides, and a lack of lateral movement.
+As a result, these early styles are characterised by the arms held rigidly at the sides, and a lack of lateral movement.
 As larger dance venues became available, styles grew to include more movement of the body and around the dance area.

-Irish Stepdance
+Irish dance

-A variety of forms of solo Irish Dance have developed which are described as stepdance.
+Accounts of dancing in the 17th century suggest that dancing was by that time extremely widespread throughout Ireland.
+In 1674 Richard Head wrote in reference to Ireland, 'In every field a fiddle, and the lasses footing till they all of a foam,' suggesting some type of Irish dancing or dance with heavy foot movement.
+There is ample evidence of Irish jigs or Irish dancing in the 16th century, in 1569 Sir Henry Sydney sent a letter to Queen Elizabeth in which he expresses his enthusiasm for the Irish jigs, or fiddle of Galway.
+A variety of forms of solo Irish Dance have developed which are described as dance.
 These include the well-known "modern" stepdance performed competitively; old-style stepdance, which is closer in style to the dance practised by 19th-century travelling dance masters; and festival dance, which separated from modern stepdance over stylistic and administrative disputes in the mid-20th century.